🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 • Coverage cap matters more than slope at this tier.
 Most 1-2 acre yards are predominantly flat-to-rolling.
 Match the unit's marketed coverage to your actual lawn size — running a 0.7-acre BLADE on a 1.4-acre property means it never finishes a cut.
 Build a 25-30% headroom buffer over your measured area.

 • Charging speed compounds across cuts.
-Navimow X350 charges in 80 minutes; competitors take 130-150 minutes.
-Across a 1.5-acre lawn requiring 2-3 charge cycles per cut, the X350 finishes hours ahead.
-For schedules where mowing windows are tight, this is the under-discussed feature that matters most.
+The new Navimow X450 charges 12.8 Ah in 90 minutes (224W fast charging); the older X350 took 80 minutes for 7.5 Ah; competitors take 130-150 minutes.
+Across a 1.5-acre lawn requiring 2-3 charge cycles per cut, the Navimow X-series finishes hours ahead.
+For tight mowing windows, this is the under-discussed feature that matters most.

 • Wire-free isn't always wire-free.
 Husqvarna's EPOS wire-free option requires the EPOS Plug-in plus satellite reception.
 RTK-based competitors (Mammotion, Navimow) require a base station with sky-line-of-sight.
 Both involve installation work — read each unit's setup guide before assuming "wire-free" means "no install."